MujtabaAzizKhan/Forlon-Pipeline-Implementation/README.md

 From the repository settings in Github, attached the webhook with Jenkins.
 So that on every push or pull we get info on Jenkins logs.
 ![image](https://github.com/user-attachments/assets/080ca450-87d7-4a0a-bab4-ef86e1434333)

 I also used serveo.net to expose local server to the internet.
-Because I cant connect the webhook with Jenkins on a localhost.
+Because I can't connect the webhook with Jenkins on a localhost.
 ![image](https://github.com/user-attachments/assets/c99577f8-c4e2-4e08-8713-caab4ca221db)

 # 7. Writing the pipeline code.